-MSCI Real Time Index Data Search — The popular index provider that many funds track offers a great tool for searching source data.
+MSCI End of Day Index Data Search — The popular index provider that many funds track offers a great tool for searching historical data.
 Its coverage of international markets is especially thorough.

 CRSP Returns — The index provider preferred by Vanguard offers downloadable spreadsheets cataloging index returns since 2001.

 FTSE Historic Index Values — The official source for the most recent 2 years of FTSE index returns.

 REIT.com — The organization that promotes REITs in the US supplies thorough historical data going back to 1972.

 LBMA Precious Metals Prices — The London Bullion Market Association is the place to go for the historical spot prices of a variety of precious metals.